hugeandbulk/jobs/hb/SM.md

 Present sales, revenue and expenses reports and realistic forecasts to the management team

 Identify emerging markets and market shifts while being fully aware of new products and competition status

+Requirements and skills

+BS/MS degree in business administration or a related field

+Successful previous experience as a sales representative or sales manager, consistently meeting or exceeding targets

+Committed to continuous education through workshops, seminars and conferences

+Demonstrated ability to communicate, present and influence credibly and effectively at all levels of the organization

+Proven ability to drive the sales process from plan to close

+Strong business sense and industry expertise

+Excellent mentoring, coaching and people management skills